shuimuliang/cregis-api/en/getting-started/sdk.md

 # SDK Support

-The project API provides developer `SDK` for mainstream languages.
+The `cregis` API provides developer `SDK` for mainstream languages.
 Please follow the links below to download and install the latest version of the `SDK`:

 ## Java